AincradOT/platform/README.md

 # Aincrad Platforming

-This repository holds the platform platform for both Google Cloud Platform and the GitHub organisation.
+This repository holds the platform infrastructure for both Google Cloud Platform and the GitHub organisation.

 It defines:

 - GCP organisation level layout and environment projects
-- Shared Terraform state backend and encryption
+- Shared Terraform state backend with Google-managed encryption
-- CI service accounts and Workload Identity Federation for GitHub Actions
+- CI service accounts with key-based authentication for GitHub Actions
 - GitHub organisation settings, core repositories, teams and branch protections

 Application and service repositories consume these platform.
 They do not modify them.